 Withdrawal from Mount Mercy

-Students should initiate the withdrawal process by contacting the Academic Affairs Office.
+Students should initiate the withdrawal process by contacting the Registrar's Office.
 The official date of the withdrawal will be the date that the student initiates the withdrawal process.
 Withdrawing from Mount Mercy will change the student’s status.
 Students should consider how the decision to withdraw will affect any of the following: tuition charges, financial aid, social security, employer reimbursement, veteran’s benefits, or scholarships.
 The ability to maintain athletic eligibility, to maintain a student visa (international students), or to purchase insurance as a student may also be affected as a result of the decision to withdraw.

 Students withdrawing from Mount Mercy before the last day of class receive “W” grades (withdraw) in their courses for the given semester.
 The students will be removed (deleted) from all registered courses in subsequent terms/semesters.
 Students that do not withdraw from the institution but quit attending all classes will receive the grade they earn in their courses.
 Any student desiring to return to Mount Mercy after withdrawal will be required to re-apply for admission through the Admissions Office.